brimdata/zed/docs/tutorials/schools.md

-For instance, if we'd made an typographical error in our prior example when attempting to reference the `dname` field, the misspelled column would appear as embedded missing errors, e.g.,
+For instance, if we'd made an typographical error in our prior example when attempting to reference the `dname` field, the misspelled field would appear as embedded missing errors, e.g.,
 ```mdtest-command dir=testdata/edu
 zq -Z 'avg(AvgScrRead),count() by cname,dnmae | sort -r count' testscores.zson
 ```